-Traditionally, when a death occurs and a there is a payout under a life insurance policy, it's done as a lump sum payment.
+Most beneficiaries will be surprised to learn that they now have a number of options for how the life insurance benefit is paid.
+Traditionally, when a death occurs and a there is a payout under a policy, it's done as a life insurance lump sum payment.
 Over time, both consumers and financial advisors have expressed concern about this method of payout as not necessarily being in the best interests of the beneficiary.
 In recent years, there have been changes made to life insurance policies that now give payout options.
-Here are the different choices that policyholders can make when they purchase a life insurance policy.

 While there are now other options available, the traditional lump sum payment is still a popular choice.
-In fact, it can be difficult to predict what the future holds for a beneficiary and setting up a lump sum payout gives a spouse or other survivor options.
-That being said, many today prefer a payout option other than a lump sum.
+In fact, it can be difficult to predict what the future holds for a beneficiary and setting up life insurance with a lump sum payout gives a spouse or other survivor options.
+Many financial advisors today recommend a payout option other than a lump sum.

 According to the 2016 LIMRA Insurance Barometer Study, consumers under the age of 40 would rather receive a life insurance policy payout as a continuous income stream as opposed to a lump sum payment.
 The study found that 61 percent of consumers were purchasing insurance to replace lost income, and 4 in 10 who are under the age of 40 would prefer a monthly benefit payout.
 There are several types of income stream payment options with a life insurance policy.